Code-Institute-Submissions/Conors-Lexicon/README.md

 Since my env.py file is hidden under .gitignore, I must supply those variable values directly to Heroku.
 I clicked settings, Reveal Config Vars.
 I gave an IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME fields and the value that I've inside my hidden env.py file.

 Back on Gitpod, I used the git add command to add my Procfile and requirements.txt files, for example I typed into the console "git add Procfile".
-Then I used git commit -m with a mesage inside quotation marks saying I added these two files.
+Then I used git commit -m with a message inside quotation marks saying I added these two files.
 Now they must be pushed to
 Github for the changes to be seen on Heroku, I typed "git push" into the console.
 From here on, any sizeable changes I made to my code, I recorded them with the commit command, explaining exactly what I was doing.

 I never actually enabled automatic deployment until the end of my project, so I will tell you how to do that now.
 I made sure to push my changes to github using the git push command so Heroku can see the changes.
 Click on the deploy tab and in automatic deploys, I clicked enable automatic deploys and then underneath that I clicked Deploy Branch, making sure the correct branch is chosen, for me that was the master branch.
 You will see the application being built in the box and you need only wait a minute or two before its finished.
-You'll get a message saying your application is sucessfully deployed.
-When you click view, you'll see your applcation on heroku.
+You'll get a message saying your application is successfully  deployed.
+When you click view, you'll see your applcation on Heroku.
 You'll want to use git push any additional changes you make to see them on Heroku.
 During the vast majority of my development time, I used git commit but seldom pushed to github, unless for example I wanted to see how my readme responded to the markdown I was using.

 There are no differences between my developed version of the website and the final deployed version of the website on Heroku.